 I attached a sturdy chain around each one’s neck.
 I tenderly caressed their cheeks.

 The pyre in front of the mansion shone all the way across the river that night, and the distressed hums of the dying echoed louder than ever before.
-The rumours of The Estate would live on.

 Powered by Facebook Comments